sveinbjornt/Platypus/Documentation/Documentation.md

 ### How do I uninstall Platypus?

-Platypus only uses about 6MB of disk space, but if you want to remove it entirely, along with support files, profiles, etc., you can select **Uninstall Platypus** from the Platypus application menu.
+Platypus only uses about 9 MB of disk space, but if you want to remove it entirely, along with support files, profiles, etc., you can select **Uninstall Platypus** from the Platypus application menu.
 This will uninstall the command line tool (if previously installed), and move Platypus.app and all its supporting files –  including saved Profiles – to the Trash.

 ### How do I get the source code to Platypus and Platypus-generated app binaries?

-The Platypus source repository can be found [on GitHub](https://github.com/sveinbjornt/Platypus).
+The Platypus source code repository can be found [on GitHub](https://github.com/sveinbjornt/Platypus).

 The source code to the binary used in Platypus-generated apps is [SEController.m](https://github.com/sveinbjornt/Platypus/blob/master/ScriptExec/SEController).